 1. Commercial General Liability: $300,000.00 for property damage and $1,000,000.00 per person/$1,000,000 per occurrence for personal injury (including death).

 2. Liquor Liability (if alcohol will be served or sold): $1,000,000 per occurrence and $2,000,000 aggregate.

 Who should I report the accident or injury to?

 If the accident results in an injury, 911 should be called immediately by the on-site University faculty or staff member and an Emergency Medical Services (EMS) response requested.
 All accidents should be reported promptly by telephone to the University Police (903.566.7300) and the Environmental Health & Safety Office (903.566.7011) by the faculty or staff member who witnesses (or is first notified of) the accident.
 If the injury is to an employee Human Resources should also be notified.

 Who investigates accidents on campus?

 The University Police have primary responsibility for accident response.
-Investigations will be conducted and documented by the University Police, Environmental Health & Safety (EH&S) or other University departments as needed.
+Investigations will be conducted and documented by the University Police, Environmental Health & Safety (EH&S), Risk Management, or other University departments as needed.

 What about the injured party's medical expenses?

 If the injury is to an employee then the claim is reported and handled under the University's Workers Compensation program, which is administered by Human Resources.
 If the injury is to a third party (a student, or anyone other than an employee) then the individual, or their health insurance plan, is responsible for the payment of any medical expenses.
-The university is generally not liable for third party medical expenses unless a claim is successfully brought under the Texas Tort Claims Act.
-If you are contacted by an injured third party or their representative, do not engage in any discussion and refer them to the University Counsel's office (903.566.7325).
+The University is generally not liable for third party medical expenses unless a claim is successfully brought under the Texas Tort Claims Act.
+If you are contacted by an injured third party or their representative, please do not engage in any discussion and refer them to the Office of Legal Affairs (903.565.5834).